 It turned out someone else from our flight packed a bottle of patis in his/her balikbayan box, but the glass broke and it spilled onto Lola’s bag during transit.
 I was so relieved that the immigration officer didn’t smell anything funny as he let us exit without a glitch.
 Lola spent the rest of the night cursing the unknown passenger.

 My childhood memories of balikbayan boxes were more pleasant.
 For my sister Karen and I, the box was a giant load of pasalubong (gifts) that came whenever my parents returned home from a trip abroad.
 Whenever they’d unload their luggage from the car, my eyes wandered to see if there’s a box wrapped in tape and rope.
-And there always is!
+And there always was!

 “What did you get me?
 Oh, I think that’s mine!” my sister and I said as we dug through the balikbayan box filled with chocolates, clothes, and toys that you can’t find in the Philippines.
 We proudly showed them off to our cousins: “Papa got this Gameboy from the States!”